netadr/netadr.github.io/content/blog/a-quick-glimpse-sbz/index.md

 I hope this post has inspired others to look at this fascinating malware sample.

-This implant is on the same level of sophistication as the likes of Regin, Duqu 2.0, and ProjectSauron,
-and it would be a shame for it to be overlooked.

 Things to be investigated further include:
 - Functionality of modules
 - Mechanism of communication between modules